 Mediation is an alternative dispute resolution (ADR) process in which a trained neutral mediator facilitates communication between the parties and, without deciding the issues or imposing a solution on the parties, enables them to understand and reach a mutually agreeable resolution to their dispute.
 It helps the parties understand and recognize their underlying needs, overlapping interests and areas of agreement.

 In Virginia using a mediation process is voluntary.
 The mediation process is confidential and used in many proceedings.

 The court offers a variety of dispute resolution services, some of which may be available at no cost.
-The court hosts a general directory of private providers, as well as a link to the Virginia Association for Community Conflict Resolution.
+The court hosts a general directory of private providers, as well as a link to Resolution Virginia.
 Also, be sure to check with your local court or local law library.